UNICEF was established in the aftermath of World War II to help children in crisis.

 UNICEF is on the ground before, during and after humanitarian emergencies.
 Every stage of a disaster brings new, deadly threats for children.

-When back-to-back earthquakes rocked Mexico earlier this year, UNICEF was there, setting up and staffing child-friendly spaces, training teachers on how best to support traumatized students and delivering education and hygiene supplies where they were needed most.
+When Cyclone Idai barrelled into Mozambique, Zimbabwe and Malawi earlier this year, UNICEF was there, setting up and staffing Child-Friendly Spaces, providing health care, reuniting missing children with their families and delivering education and hygiene supplies where they were needed most.
 After 2017's unusually active hurricane season swept through the Atlantic and Caribbean, UNICEF provided emergency survival kits and clean drinking water in Puerto Rico, educational materials in Texas and humanitarian supplies and support to the hardest hit islands in the Caribbean.

 In 2015, two earthquakes in Nepal shook the ground so violently that thousands lost their lives.
 Survivors were faced with life-threatening conditions: safe water sources, hospitals, homes and birthing centers had been destroyed.
 Without a swift response, thousands more children could have been lost to preventable disease, treatable medical issues and horrific exploitation through trafficking.

-Luckily, UNICEF's response began on day one.
-We were ready with clean drinking water, shelter and supplies for families who had lost everything.
-We set up temporary hospitals, prevented outbreaks of disease and found children who had been separated from their parents in the chaos.
+Luckily, UNICEF's crisis response begins on day one.
+Trained personnel are ready with safe, clean drinking water, shelter and supplies for families who have lost everything.
+UNICEF sets up temporary hospitals, prevents outbreaks of disease and finds children who have been separated from their parents in the chaos.

-Long after the earthquakes faded from global headlines, UNICEF continued working with children in Nepal.
-We kept saving lives by restoring water sources, supporting families through a freezing winter and helping communities prepare for future emergencies.
+Long after cyclones, hurricanes and earthquakes fade from global headlines, UNICEF continues caring for children, saving lives by restoring water sources, supporting families and helping communities prepare for future emergencies.

 4. Millions of children could die from malnutrition

-UNICEF is the largest buyer of Ready-to-Use Therapeutic Food (RUTF), procuring an incredible 80 percent of the world's emergency supplies.
-If UNICEF didn't exist, hospitals, remote health clinics and mobile health teams would have gone without 33,000 tons of therapeutic food in 2016.
-And the 3 million children we helped recover from the deadliest form of malnutrition might not have made it.
+UNICEF is the world's largest provider of Ready-to-Use Therapeutic Food (RUTF), procuring and distributing between 75 percent and 80 percent of the world's supply.
+If UNICEF didn't exist, hospitals, remote health clinics and mobile health teams would go without this lifesaving malnutrition treatment.
+And the more than 4 million children UNICEF and partners treated for severe malnutrition in 2018 might not have made it.

 Khadija is one of those survivors.
 She was starving when she arrived at a UNICEF-supported hospital in Nigeria.
 Her arm was barely wider than her mother's thumb.
 "I fell sick myself and could not breastfeed," said Khadija's mother.
 Twenty days of RUTF and medicine saved Khadija's life.
 She and her mother left the hospital with a supply of RUTF to use at home while she recovered.